garbagetown/guideline/source_en/ArchitectureInDetail/ExclusionControl.rst

     * Optimistic locking is necessary to ensure that the database transactions such as returning and changing the data on screen are cut off and the data remains unchanged in subsequent transaction.
     * When locking is needed in a single transaction, both pessimistic and optimistic locking can be implemented; however when pessimistic locking is used, lock is implemented at database level thus resulting in the possible increase in database processing cost.
 It is always preferable to use optimistic locking unless there are any specific issues.
     * If optimistic locking is used in a process with higher update frequency wherein multiple tables are to be updated in a single transaction, the waiting time for obtaining a lock can be minimized.
-However the possibility of error occurrences increases since an exclusion error may occur in between the process.
+However the possibility of error occurrences increases since an exclusive error may occur in between the process.
       If pessimistic locking is used, the waiting time for obtaining a lock is likely to increase; however since exclusive error does not occur once lock is obtained, it reduces the possibility of error occurrences.

 .. tip:: **Business transaction**